-It is safe for ALL people with an egg allergy to get a flu shot, even if you’ve had a severe egg allergy in the past.
+It is safe for ALL people (6 months and older) with an egg allergy to get a flu vaccine every year.
+This is true no matter how severe your egg allergy was in the past.
 This includes people who have had anaphylaxis (a severe allergic reaction) to egg.

 - American Academy of Pediatrics (AAP)

 - American Academy of Allergy, Asthma, and Immunology (AAAAI)